Academic Standing

 ACT English/SAT Verbal

-UIC will award three hours of passing credit for ENGL 160 for an ACT English subscore of 27, an SAT Evidence-Based Reading and Writing score of 630 or more.
+UIC will award three hours of passing credit for ENGL 160 for an ACT English subscore of 27, an SAT Reading and Writing score of 630 or more.

 Advanced Placement (AP)